kasir-barati/my-python-journey/second-karma/README.md

 -   No `new` keyword
     -   `enemy = Enemy()`
 -   `__init__` is a special method who is called when we create a new instance of our class.
 In other word it is the venerable `constructor`.
 It can accepts parameters to initialize parameters.

+# Import from local modules

+-   Create an `__init__.py` which is empty
+-   To import local file and prevent misunderstanding we need to use `..` or `.`
+    -   But in my code it does not work.
+Why?
+IDK.
+But I will understand it.